Level 3 Heat Pump Monitoring Bundle (emonHP)

-The bundle includes fully pre-provisioned hardware ready to install on-site, remote web-connected data access and 1:1 installation telephone support.
+The bundle includes fully pre-provisioned hardware ready to install on-site, remote web-connected data access and remote support* if needed.

-Ideally the monitoring hardware should be installed during the installation of the heat pump by a competent installer.
-Retrofitting may be possible, but installation of the heat meter will require draining down at least part of the system to fit the heat meter.
+Ideally the monitoring hardware would be installed during the installation of the heat pump, retrofitting is usually possible but will require draining down at least part of the system to fit the heat meter.

-Due to the pre-provisioning required for this bundle please allow 10-15 working days for shipping.
+Due to the pre-provisioning required for this bundle it has a 5-10 working day lead time.

 - Power supply and cables